taocpp/PEGTL/doc/Input-Anatomy.md

    {}
 ```

-All rules that need to be compatible with [buffer inputs](TODO) need to use the `end()` and `size()` variants *with* argument.
+All rules that need to be compatible with [stream inputs](TODO) need to use the `end()` and `size()` variants *with* argument.
-The argument tells the buffer input how much data it needs to -- at least -- prefetch and buffer for the rule to make a match.
+The argument tells the stream input how much data it needs to -- at least -- prefetch and stream for the rule to make a match.

 That is why, for example, the implementation of [`consume< Num >`](Rule-Reference.md#consume-num-) uses `if( in.size( Num ) >= Num )` instead of `if( in.size() >= Num )` to test whether the Input `in` contains at least `Num` further objects.

 Similarly the `require()` and `discard()` functions are implemented for compatibility so that a grammar with [`require`](TODO) and [`discard`](TODO) rules can be used on *all* kinds of input.

 ---